PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 > <sup> **16** </sup>So He came to Nazareth, where He had been brought up.
 And as His custom was, He went into the synagogue on the Sabbath day, and stood up to read.
 > <sup> **17** </sup>And He was handed the book of the prophet Isaiah.
 And when He had opened the book, He found the place where it was written:
-> <sup> **18** </sup>“The Spirit of the LORD is upon Me, Because He has anointed Me To preach the gospel to the poor; He has sent Me to heal the brokenhearted, To proclaim liberty to the captives And recovery of sight to the blind, To set at liberty those who are oppressed;
+> <sup> **18** </sup>“The Spirit of the LORD is upon Me, because He has anointed Me to preach the gospel to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives and recovery of sight to the blind, to set at liberty those who are oppressed;
-> <sup> **19** </sup>To proclaim the favorable year of the LORD.”
+> <sup> **19** </sup>to proclaim the favorable year of the LORD.”
 > <sup> **20** </sup>Then He closed the book, and gave it back to the attendant and sat down.
 And the eyes of all who were in the synagogue were fixed on Him.
 > <sup> **21** </sup>And He began to say to them, “Today this Scripture is fulfilled in your hearing.”\
 > — Luke 4:16-21